lexicHQ/docs/configure-website-bot.md

 | Theme Color | Theme of the bot.
 It includes icon, text and bar color |
 | Secondary Color | Color of the text bubble. |
 | Greetings text | Shown the first time the page loads.
-| Greeting delay| Delay in seconds before showing the greetings message.
+| Greetings delay| Delay in seconds before showing the greetings message.
 Default = 5 seconds
 | Launcher Icon | Start button icon |
 | Silent Mode | On/Off.
 Default = off |